Tuesday, April 9, 2013

 Pro Point & Shoot Cameras

-Taken with a Fujifilm x10, but now its replacement (the x20) is my favorite pro p&s camera
+Taken with a Fujifilm x10, but now its replacement (the x30) is one of my favorite pro p&s camera

 Don’t have $7000 to spend on camera gear?
 Well, fear not – you can still get some decent shots on your vacation or of your kids with a high quality point and shoot.
 Now, when I say high quality I’m not talking about the sub $300 crap you find at your typical electronics store.
 I’m talking about the stuff that pros use when they need to pack light for their own personal outings.